Filesystem

 # Write

-To write to files you can use the put
+To write to files, use the put

-method, the first argument is the file path and the second argument is the content to write.
+method.
+The first argument is the file path, and the second argument is the content to write.

 use Phenix\Facades\File;